Dos and Don'ts at the Car Dealership

 As you enter the dealership, remember your goal.
 Get pricing and option information from the MSRP sticker, find out what options your car is supplied with.
 Write down all the option packages, you'll need this information later to form your offer.

-- "What if I told you can drive off today with no money down?"
+- "What if I told you that you can drive off today with no money down?"

 - "Let me get this straight, you don't want to save over $1,500?"